uchicago-bio/RCC-Utilities/blast/BLAST.md

 ```

-# Split a FASTA database
+# Split a FASTA database into Chunks
 ----------------------------------------------------------------

 Useful command to split up any FASTA format database into multiple files.